kingkardan98/MNG/readme.md

 It suimulates a money manager, in a simple but elegant way: a user can create multiple "members", which represent the different monetary accounts the user possesses.

-The backend code is fully written in Python, and the API is managed through the Django framework.
+The website is fully written in Python, and it uses a lightweight SQLite3 database.

+HTTP calls, routing and

 Basic HTML is used to render the website, and CSS is still missing at this point.